YAML Builder

 The YAML Builder inserts placeholder mappings for events.events and eventGroups.eventGroups.
 Each receives placeholder values for their columnValue and veevaDef attributes.

 For InForm™ and Rave™ source data files, the YAML Builder inserts placeholder mappings for the Did Not Occur columnName and a default NULL value for columnValue.
-For CDMS source data files, the YAML Builder inserts a default STATUS value for columnName and a default Did Not Occur value for columnValue.
+For EDC source data files, the YAML Builder inserts a default STATUS value for columnName and a default Did Not Occur value for columnValue.

 For Rave™ files, a placeholder mapping is also added for the Did Not Occur Change Reason.